ihmeuw/vivarium_research/docs/source/intervention_models/maternal_anemia_intervention/index.rst

 Vivarium Modeling Strategy
 --------------------------
-How to estimate maternal anemia burden in Vivarium:
+How to model hemoglobin exposure in Vivarium:
- 1. Construct population hemoglobin distributions for each location-/age- group;
+ 1. Construct hemoglobin distributions for each location-/age-/population- subgroup;
  2. Apply pregnancy adjustment factor to hemoglobin distributions for pregnant and general populations;
- 3. Modify hemoglobin distributions based on intervention risk effects;
+ 3. Modify hemoglobin distributions based on intervention effects;
- 4. Calculate maternal anemia burden, measured by deaths, YLDS, and YLLs.

 Hemoglobin
 ++++++++++

+The hemoglobin model in GBD 2019 can be found :ref:`Here <2019_hemoglobin_model>`.

 .. list-table:: Modeled Outcomes
   :widths: 10 10 10 10 10 10 10